Diethylstilbestrol: Breast changes and feminization

 The pigmentation of the breast areolae are often very dark and almost black with DES therapy.
-The pigmentation that occurs with synthetic estrogens such as DES is much greater than with natural estrogens such as estradiol.
+This is because the pigmentation that occurs with synthetic estrogens such as DES is much greater than with natural estrogens such as estradiol.
 The mechanism of the difference is unknown.
 Progestogens like hydroxyprogesterone caproate have been reported to reduce the nipple hyperpigmentation induced by high-dose estrogen therapy.

 In men treated with it for prostate cancer, DES has been found to produce high rates of gynecomastia (breast development) of 41 to 77%.

 Blood clots and cardiovascular issues

 In studies of DES as a form of high-dose estrogen therapy for those with prostate cancer, it has been associated with considerable cardiovascular morbidity and mortality.
 The risk is dose-dependent.
 A dosage of 5 mg/day DES has been associated with a 36% increase in non-cancer-related (mostly cardiovascular) deaths.
 In addition, there is an up to 15% incidence of venous thromboembolism.
 A 3 mg/day dosage of DES has been associated with an incidence of thromboembolism of 9.6 to 17%, with an incidence of cardiovascular complications of 33.3%.
 A lower dosage of 1 mg/day DES has been associated with a rate of death due to cardiovascular events of 14.8% (relative to 8.3% for orchiectomy alone).